Resources

 In this article:

-You weren’t born with home organizing skills.
-Your personality might lean away, or towards, the aspect of being an organized person, but if your caregivers weren’t into the art and science of home organizing while you lived with them, chances are you could use some brushing up on how to maintain a solid level of home efficiency and sleep better at night, free from the worry and embarrassment that stems from having too much stuff.
+Your personality might either lean away or towards being an organized person, but if your caregivers weren’t into the art and science of home organizing while you lived with them, chances are you could use some brushing up on how to maintain a solid level of home efficiency.

 Strategies to Start Organizing Your Home